 These quick and easy Air Fryer Scallops are flavored with lemon, garlic and tarragon.
-They take less than 10 minutes to whip up and make a fancy appetizer that pairs perfectly with white wine.
+Air frying takes the mess out of frying and results in juicy, tender scallops every time.
+All you need is less than 10 minutes and you'll have a fancy appetizer, main or side dish that pairs perfectly with white wine!

-These air fryer scallops come out super juicy, succulent and tender every single time.
+When you air fry scallops, they come out super juicy, succulent and tender... every single time!

-Plus, they're easy and FAST to fry up!
+Plus, they're easy and FAST to fry up just like my Italian Calamari!

 - Scallops- You want the LARGEST scallops you can find!

-- Tarragon- This herb go so well with the lemon but you can swap out any fresh herb you like.
+- Tarragon- This herb goes so well with seafood!
+If you like, you can swap out any fresh herb like parsley, dill, thyme or rosemary.

 - Garlic- I used freshly minced garlic to infuse lots of flavor into the scallops.